Israel: Netanyahu indicted on corruption charges | DW | 21.11.2019

 While only a conviction requires him to resign, the indictment raises pressure on him to do so now.

-The prime minister allegedly accepted hundreds of thousands of dollars in gifts from rich friends and, in the most serious incidence, passed regulation that favored a telecommunication company owned by a friend in exchange for positive media coverage.
+The prime minister allegedly accepted hundreds of thousands of dollars in gifts from rich friends and, in the most serious incident, passed regulation that favored a telecommunication company owned by a friend in exchange for positive media coverage.
+Similarly, Netanyahu's wife was fined in June for misusing public funds.

-If convicted, he potentially faces up to 10 years in prison on bribery charges and up to 3 years for fraud and breach of trust.
+If convicted, the PM faces up to 10 years in prison on bribery charges and up to 3 years for fraud and breach of trust.

 Mandelbit had announced in February that he would seek to indict Netanyahu on corruption charges.
 He decided the case following four days of legal testimony presented in October.